aliclark/the-weld-and-the-arrow/buddhism.md

 Why not a table of just the first row?
 Hakuin gives the corrective: the *not-yet-buddha* mustn't be ignored; realization must meet beings where they are — which is why Row 2 exists.

 Row 2 is the being's resonance to the dharmas — the difference between realization and delusion, *stated* as a magnitude, not held as a faculty.
-It grades like a temperature: hell-dweller → buddha, with awakening at the top of the scale without the top being *good* — the soteriology orients *along* the grade (toward de-contraction) without that orientation being a value.
-Where no self appears — a stone — there is no resonance to speak of; where a self appears — a hell-dweller, sometimes — there is.
+It grades like a temperature: not-yet-buddha → buddha, with awakening at the top of the scale without the top being *good* — the soteriology orients *along* the grade (toward de-contraction) without that orientation being a value.
+Where no self appears — a stone — there is no resonance to speak of: the scale's zero, marked from outside it, not its first rung.
+Where a self appears — a hell-dweller, sometimes — there is.
 Row 2 exists wherever a not-yet-buddha does.

 And the grade is where *for-me-ness* comes from.
 A being that is not fully realized is not fully resonant, and that shortfall in resonance *is* the contraction into which the arrow's return pitches — a self for the fruit to be *for*.
 Full resonance is genjō: scaffold gone, no contraction left for the return to route through.
 Partial resonance is a self appearing.
 None is a stone.
 So the agent-index karma needs is never stipulated — it is generated, and generated as a relation (kannō-sōe, call and contraction), stated not held.